liuchengxu/space-vim/README.md

 You have to satisfy some prerequisites at first: vim with `+python` or `+python3` feature, git.

-:exclamation: When layers enabled at the first time, you need to run `:PlugInstall` to install relevant plugins.
+:exclamation: ~~When layers enabled at the first time, you need to run `:PlugInstall` to install relevant plugins~~.

 ### Linux and macOS